doraemonkeys/WindSend/README-EN.md

 > In most cases, failure to pair quickly means that the network between your devices is not connected.
 Please use your phone's hotspot and try again.

+### Note

+- The time difference between the two devices cannot exceed 5 minutes, otherwise the pairing will fail.

 ## Tips

 - **Long press to upload mobile phone folder**